zumasys/docs/site/jbase/jbc/openseq/README.md

 - **File** specifies additional path information of the target file,
 - **FileVar** contains the file descriptor of the file when the open was successful,
 - **Statements** are conditional jBASE BASIC statements.

+If the **SETTING** clause is specified and the read fails, **setvar** will be set to one of [these Incremental File Error values](../incremental-file-errors/README.md).

+If the **ON ERROR** clause is specified, the statements following the **ON ERROR** clause will be executed for any of the above Incremental File Errors except error 128.

 ## Note